Archive for the 'Violin' Category

 Although technically the playing was very proficient, the concert and the performance left me disappointed.
 First, everyone on stage was dressed entirely in black, even the soloists.
 Was this a convention of undertakers, I wondered?
 Second, almost nobody smiled, again not even many of the soloists.
 Why so glum?
 Third, a grand Steinway was used for the first concerto, and then remained stuck there on stage, like some silent, brooding animal.
 All the movements of furniture between pieces was done by several of the ensemble members, rather than by the Hall staff, and it is true that the piano was moved a few inches.
 But not out of the way, nor offstage.
 It therefore blocked the sound (and the view) of the ensemble, and meant that the sound we in the audience heard was not projected uniformly to us.
 Where I was sitting on the right-hand side of the hall I heard the two cellos and the lone double bass well, but not the violins, who were hidden by the piano.
 I regard this failure to move the piano out of the way as unprofessional, although who was to blame for it is not clear.
 Surely, the Hall staff should have moved it aside.

 And the glumness!
 The first item played was Bach’s Keyboard Concerto in D minor (BWV 1052) with soloist Ksenia Bashmet.
 Her playing was technically excellent, although not from memory.
 But the music was played with such po-faced seriousness, and without any apparent emotion.
 This concerto is one of the great humorous compositions of all time, perhaps the greatest before Shostakovich’s Piano and Trumpet Concerto.
 A few minutes with the score would tell you the composer was having fun as he wrote it, since it is filled with adornments and flourishes, completely unnecessary and joyful in the extreme, which feel exactly right under the fingers.
-This music was written by someone who really liked playing a keyboard.
+This is music written by someone who really liked playing a keyboard.
 Moreover, the first movement has a rondo form, with the first theme returning and returning and returning, as if without end.
 There is even a solo cadenza, which would traditionally be placed near the end of the movement, which here comes in the middle; so even after we hear the cadenza, the movement still does not end.
 This is Bach having fun.
 But where was the fun or the joy from these performers?
 Perhaps the fact that Ms Bashmet was not playing the music from memory meant she had had not yet internalized the score sufficiently to allow herself to have free reign with its interpretation.
 This performance was not a patch on the last time I heard this concerto played – by Joanna MacGregor in Cottonopolis, a few years ago, whose physical joy at the music was evident from from the get-go.

 Similarly, for Mendelssohn’s D Minor Violin Concerto, played by Alena Baeva.
 Again the playing here was technically excellent, although also not from memory.
 However, only in the third movement did we hear some emotion – at last, some passion and joy from the soloist in what is a very joyful movement.
 The earlier movements were played, in contrast, without great passion, although very well.